-Alternative A- The pipeline would be fed from a well located on T2N-R60E-Sec 36.
-Effects to the available water supply should be negligible.
+Alternative A- The pipeline would be fed from an existing pipeline system located on surrounding BLM and Private land.
 The project should not result in any degradation of water quality.

 6. AIR QUALITY:

 What pollutants or particulate would be produced?
 Identify air quality regulations or zones (e.g. Class I air shed) the project would influence.
 Identify cumulative effects to air quality.